Schooled (Modern Family): Plot

-Gloria and Jay do not take the class very seriously, and after they share their experience with the rest of the parents-to-be of how to raise a baby, they leave the class early.
-Manny is disappointed on them for that and he cannot understand why they are not so worried for the baby's arrival when he is terrified.
-Jay reassures him that everything is going to be alright and he will not let anything happen to the baby or him.
+Gloria and Jay do not take the class very seriously, and after they share their experience of how to raise a baby, they leave early.
+Manny is disappointed in them and he cannot understand why they are not worried while he is terrified.
+Jay reassures him that everything is going to be fine and he will not let anything happen to the baby or him.